RP2040 MicroPython: Getting Started

 Anytime where you are confused as to how to use a command or section of code, it is a good practice to test it using the REPL.
 You can type it in or use paste mode (below) to enter the code into the REPL.

-Edit and Paste Mode
+Paste Mode

 Editors

 Other programming editors which would work well are Notepad++ on Windows, BBEdit on macOS or Kate on Linux.
-I don’t recommend beginning programming using Microsoft’s VS Studio or VS Studio Code.
+I do NOT recommend beginning programming using Microsoft’s VS Studio or VS Studio Code.
 These are Integrated Development Environments (IDE), and their complexity will reduce your efficiency and ability to learn the Python language quickly.

 Using Paste Mode

-For simple programs, use paste mode.
+For simple programs, the steps for paste mode are:

 1. To enter paste mode, press Ctrl-E while in the REPL